Tax and Distribution Strategy

 Sequence of Withdrawals

-The order in which accounts are accessed can materially affect taxes, flexibility, and long term sustainability.
+The order in which accounts are accessed can materially affect taxes, flexibility, and long-term sustainability.
+Drawing from different account types in the wrong sequence can permanently increase a lifetime tax burden without changing the amounts withdrawn.

 Tax Diversification